Who wants to make money playing video games?

 12 Ways You Can Make Money on Twitch

-Below are 12 ways people are making a living on Twitch.TV to give you some ideas on how you could start and what kind of niches are available on the site…
+Below are 12 ways people are making money on Twitch to give you some ideas on how you could start and what kind of niches are available on the site.

 1. Live video game